 In the clinic, students participate in an intensive 30-hour, five week training program before they begin to mediate cases.
-Casework placements and subject matters have varied from year to year, and have not been finalized for Spring 2009, but most recently have included:
+Casework placements and subject matters have varied from year to year, and have not been finalized for the upcoming semester, but most recently have included:

 - Mediation of small claims cases in Hartford Housing Court.

 - Mediation of employment discrimination cases filed at the Connecticut Commission on Human Rights and Opportunities;